tock/tock/doc/reference/trd-uart.md

     because it has not been initialized or in the case of a shared hardware USART controller because it is set up for SPI.
   - `INVAL`: Baud rate was set to 0.
-  - `ENOSUPPORT`: The underlying UART cannot satisfy this configuration.
+  - `NOSUPPORT`: The underlying UART cannot satisfy this configuration.
   - `FAIL`: Other failure condition.